israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

     Returns the day of the month (1-31) for the specified date according to local time.

 Date.prototype.getDay()
+    Returns the day of the week (0-6) for the specified date according to local time.

 #### The Date Constructor